 Some Spanish authors and their books in detail:

 Sergi Llauger, resident in El Masnou (Barcelona), was an exponent too of this new generation of writers and also a clear example of its great diversity.
-His first book, Diario de un Zombi (Diary of a Zombie) (2010) is a comical and sometimes touching story that takes the novel approach of someone who has became a zombie but that, somehow, managed to retain his human reasoning and personality in a Barcelona devastated by the undead.
-This cynical main character, who always attempts to make fun on the other living dead within his new condition, meets one day a little girl who survived the catastrophe, a fact that will force him to be, paradoxically, more human than ever before, even more than when he was still alive.
-Llauger recognized his book tried to “give a twist to the genre”.
-Beginning in the epic-fantasy literature, fan of Ken Follet and the apocalyptic genre, he had very clear that his success was due mainly to what he himself describes as a ‘fad’ because, according to him, “success does not only depends on being good at writing, but also on the context and on what people likes and demands at a certain moment.”
+His first book, Diario de un Zombi (Diary of a Zombie) (2010) is a comical and sometimes touching story that takes the original approach of someone who has became a zombie but who, somehow, managed to retain his human reasoning and personality in a Barcelona devastated by the undead.
+This cynical main character, who always attempts to make fun on the other living dead within his new condition, one day happens to meet a little girl who survived the catastrophe, a fact that will force him to be, paradoxically, more human than ever before, even more than when he was still alive.
+Llauger admitted his book tried to “give a twist to the genre”.
+Beginning in the epic-fantasy literature, fan of Ken Follet and the apocalyptic genre, he had very clear that his success was due mainly to what he himself describes as a ‘fad’ because, and according to himself, “success does not only depends on being good at writing, but also on the context and on what people likes and demands at a certain moment.”

-The Sevillian Juan de Dios Garduño Cuenca is the father of Y pese a Todo… (And despite all…), his first novel published in 2010, and very close to have became a film by the producers of Celda 211 (Cell 211).
-Unlike many other plots among the Spanish zombie his story does not take place in Spain but in the US state of Maine, as a tribute to his favorite writer, Stephen King.
-Here the books talks about the misadventures of two men and the young daughter of one of them in an America destroyed by World War III where the use of chemical weapons has led to the emergence of a more intelligent and deadly type of undead than normal, a Post-apocalyptic story that focuses primarily on survival.
-“It seemed very interesting to me to exploit a story where survivors did not mutually help each other, but right the opposite,” said the author: “Normally, in all the stories about zombies, people often join to make common front against the horde but not in mine, something I think makes it very different from the rest. ”
+The Sevillian Juan de Dios Garduño Cuenca is the father of Y pese a Todo… (And despite all…), his first novel published in 2010, and very close to have become a film by the producers of Celda 211 (Cell 211).
+Unlike many other plots among the Spanish zombie his particular story does not take place in Spain but in the US state of Maine, as a tribute to his favourite writer Stephen King.
+Here the books talks about the misadventures of two men and the young daughter of one of them in an America destroyed by World War III where the use of chemical weapons has led to the emergence of a more intelligent and deadly type of undead, a Post-apocalyptic story that focuses primarily on survival.
+“It seemed very interesting to me to exploit a story where survivors do not mutually help each other, but right the opposite,” said the author: “Normally, in all the stories about zombies, people often join to make common front against the horde but not in mine, something I think makes it very different from the rest. ”

 Here you have some more examples of how even South Park was well aware of this supernatural phenomenon.
-It could not be otherwise anyway, with those irreverent and foul-mouthed children from Colorado…
+It could not be otherwise anyway, when it comes to those irreverent and foul-mouthed children from Colorado…

 (read the first part of this article here)